 Amy: So we all have days when we struggle, but I think her point is that we don’t have to be stuck—

 Amy: —in that struggle.
-If we have a growth mindset, a mindset that says well we take baby steps along the way and that failure is all apart of it that, that includes being able to reframe the old labels.
+If we have a growth mindset, a mindset that says, well, we take baby steps along the way and that failure is all part of it that, that includes being able to reframe the old labels.

 Amy: Which flips them from failure to connecting points.
-And that’s what she did so beautifully in that short section that she talked about.
-One of the things that I always say that Amanda said in other words is the deeper our vulnerability, the deeper the connection that we can have with other people.
+And that’s what she did so beautifully.
+One of the things that I always say that Amanda said, in other words, is the deeper our vulnerability; the deeper the connection that we can have with other people.

 Cheri: [Groans] Yeah, well I kind of feel like we need to drop the mic and say, “Well we hope you enjoyed this episode of Grit” […] that is just so good and so true.
 Because the thing about our fears from the past is they try to tell us the exact opposite—don’t be vulnerable.
 Hide, hide.
 Run away.
 Avoid.
 Yet that means we’re going to lose the very thing that we’re looking for.
 I love the contrast that struggle doesn’t mean stuck.

 Cheri: Struggle is going to be normal for all of us, but it doesn’t mean that we’re stuck.
-The deeper the vulnerability, the deeper the connection.
-Okay listeners, I don’t know where you are, but I’m sure you’re finding that as memorable as I am.
-I need to remember that in my everyday relationships because I’m a runner and a hider, and that’s what we’re going to talk about next.
+The deeper the vulnerability; the deeper the connection.
+Okay, listeners, I don’t know where you are, but I’m sure you’re finding that as memorable as I am.
+I need to remember that in my everyday relationships because, as you know, I’m a runner and a hider, and that’s what we’re going to talk about next.